Twenty Million New Customers!: Understanding Gay Men's Consumer Behavior

 - research methods and managerial implications of the studyA recent survey estimates that over six percent of U.S. consumers openly acknowledges themselves as gay—clearly a priceless niche.
 So if you’re a gay man trying to get the skinny on the latest bodysuit trends, a marketing scholar involved in quantitative methods research, or a manager interested in retiring your old, outdated business savvy to the closet and exchanging it for a flashy, new, informed sense of marketing pizzazz, read Twenty Million New Customers!
 It’ll shut the closet on the harmful myths surrounding gay consumerism and open the door to success.

-Buy Twenty Million New Customers!: Understanding Gay Men's Consumer Behavior at Attic books in Nairobi Kenya.
+Buy Twenty Million New Customers!: Understanding Gay Men's Consumer Behavior at our website in Nairobi Kenya.

 Book details